What should you do in case of a dental emergency?

 Once a tooth has been knocked out, you should recover it and remove any dirt or debris by washing it.
 You should not handle the root, so protect the fibers in the root surface.
 You could try to put the clean tooth back in its socket, since it is possible to re-implant the tooth within 30 minutes of injury.
 You could alternatively store the tooth inside a glass of cold milk to try to keep it alive.
 Immediately contact us so that we can schedule an appointment.

-For a minor fracture, Dr. Robin or Dr. Matt can smooth the tooth out and minimize the injury or do a composite restoration.
+For a minor fracture, Dr. Robin Hildebrand, Dr. Matt Hildebrand, or Dr. Mike Estivo can smooth the tooth out and minimize the injury or do a composite restoration.
 Take extra care of your tooth for several days after treatment.

 You may have a moderate fracture if there is damage to your enamel, dentin or pulp (tooth nerve).
 A permanent crown may be used if there is no permanent damage to the nerve.
 If there was damage, then you would need further treatment.
 Call us if you have a moderate fracture.